 The next morning we took our time leaving for the approximately 3-hour drive to Bar Harbor.
 Our extensive research (Google) paid off again.
 We realized that we were going to go right by the LL Bean flagship stores in Freeport, ME, so we decided to stop.
 An entire outlet shopping area went up around the LL Bean stores.
 My wife was in heaven, and I was able to buy a raincoat as it was raining and I forgot to bring one.

 I will say I was very disappointed in a few of the shops such as the North Face Outlet as they were not ADA accessible at all.
 I made mental notes and sent a few choice letters to a few of the stores when we got home.
 We casually left the area and thought we would pick up some lunch on the road to Bar Harbor.
 Just to give you a heads up, this was a mistake.
 There is not a whole lot of exits or fast food at the exits.
 It’s definitely not like Georgia where there is a Waffle House at every exit.

 We rolled into Bar Harbor and checked into our hotel.
 We stayed at the Bluenose Inn.
-The hotel is older, but very nicely preserved.
-I will say the décor was definitely not my style, but the room was large, the bed was comfortable, and the bathroom had a roll in shower.
+The hotel is older but very nicely preserved.
+I will say the décor was definitely not my style, but the room was large, the bed was comfortable, and the bathroom had a roll-in shower.
 The Bluenose was not our first choice, but the other wheelchair accessible rooms at other hotels were not available for the length of our stay.
 If we had to do it again there are several nice hotels that open into the downtown area, so you don’t have to drive to the downtown area like you do from the Bluenose Inn.
-I would suggest looking into the Bar Harbor Grand that has roll-in showers or the West Street Hotel as it is a fairly new addition.
+I would suggest looking into the Bar Harbor Grand which has roll-in showers or the West Street Hotel as it is a fairly new addition.